SutraLabs/sutra/README.md

 - Is not: an autonomous planner with self-directed agents.
 - Is not: a hosted API service.

+## Why Not Just Use LangChain?

+LangChain is powerful, but it is heavy for learning.

+It introduces many concepts upfront—chains, graphs, tools, memory, callbacks—before you understand how agents behave and interact.

+Sutra takes a different approach:

+Aspect	LangChain	Sutra
+Primary goal	Production apps	Learning & experimentation Concepts upfront	Many	Few
+Hello world size	Large	Small
+Setup time	Longer	Short
+Cloud-first	Often	Never

+If you are learning agentic AI, start with Sutra.
+If you are shipping a production system, use LangChain.

+## About Output Quality

+1.Sutra runs entirely on local models.

+2.The quality of the output depends on:

+    The model you use
+    The size of the model
+    The prompts you write

+6.If output feels weak, try:

+    6.1.A larger local model

+    6.2.Adjusting prompts

+Breaking tasks into smaller steps

+**Sutra does not optimize or hide model behavior.**
+This is intentional, so you can see how agent design affects results.

+## Scope and Intent

+Sutra is intentionally limited in scope.

+It focuses on:

+    Understanding agent roles

+    Sequencing agent steps

+    Passing outputs explicitly

+    Learning by reading and modifying code

+It does not aim to provide:

+    Scaling

+    Deployment

+    Monitoring

+    Tool ecosystems

+    Enterprise features

+**Sutra is a learning playground.**
+Its purpose is to help you understand agentic AI clearly, before moving on to larger frameworks.

 ## Links
 - EXAMPLE GIF: https://github.com/SutraLabs/sutra/blob/main/examples/assets/emailprojectcreation.gif
 - GitHub: https://github.com/SutraLabs/sutra